 Showers expected in several provinces tomorrow

-Showers or thundershowers may occur at a few places in the Western and Sabaragamuwa provinces and in Galle and Matara districts after 1.00 p.m.
+Showers or thundershowers may occur at a few places in the Sabaragamuwa province and in Galle, Matara and Kalutara districts after 2.00 p.m.

 Sea Areas:

-Meanwhile, showers will occur at several places in the sea areas off the coast extending from Batticaloa to Hambantota via Pottuvil.
+Meanwhile, showers may occur at several places in the sea areas off the coast extending from Batticaloa to Galle via Hambantota.

-Showers or thundershowers may occur at a few places in the sea areas off the coast extending from Colombo to Matara via Galle in the evening or night.

 Winds will be north-easterly with wind speeds expected to range between 30-40 kmph, it added.

-However, the wind speed can increase up to 45-50 kmph at times in the sea areas off the coast extending from Colombo to Mannar via Puttalam.
+However, wind speed can increase up to 50-55 kmph at times in the sea areas off the coast extending from Colombo to Mannar via Puttalam and from Hambantota to Batticaloa.

-The sea areas off the coast extending from Colombo to Mannar via Puttalam will be fairly rough at times.
+The sea areas off the coast extending from Colombo to Mannar via Puttalam and from Hambantota to Batticaloa will be rough at times.